LucasDachman/CSCI-3753-Womack-Sum2017/index.md

 $ sudo apt-get install git-all
 ```

-4. Clone the repo in your home area
+5. Clone the repo in your home area
 ```Shell
 $ git clone https://github.com/chris-womack/CSCI-3753-Womack-Sum2017.git
 ````
 *Note:* You will likely need to input your username and password for Github unless you have setup your ssh keys.

-Alternatively you can visit the [repo page](https://github.com/chris-womack/CSCI-3753-Womack-Sum2017) and select fork in the top right hand corner.
+The third and final method is to visit the [repo page](https://github.com/chris-womack/CSCI-3753-Womack-Sum2017) and select fork in the top right hand corner.
+Then clone to your local machine using the steps above.

 <br>
 ### Course Calendar